Introduction to CFD trading

 - Individual shares (equities/stocks) traded on the stock exchanges

-Difference between CFD and forex trading?
+Difference between CFD trading and forex trading?

 One of the obvious differences is that forex trading refers purely to trading in the forex market (currency pairs).
 CFD trading involves different types of contracts, including index, commodity and share CFDs.